g-now-zero/server-projects/Win2019ServADDS/README.md

 <img src="https://i.imgur.com/Dsdy0Q4.png" width="800">
 </p>

-### 6. Set up DHCP on the domain controller.
-DHCP (Dynamic Host Configuration Protocol) is used to automatically assign IP addresses and other network configuration settings to devices on your network.
-By setting up DHCP on the domain controller, you can simplify network management and ensure that devices are configured correctly. * I followed the installation steps using my network parameters outlined in my network diagram:
+### 6. Set up DHCP on the domain controller (DHCP (Dynamic Host Configuration Protocol) is used to automatically assign IP addresses and other network configuration settings to devices on your network):

       I. Set up DHCP on the domain controller by following these steps:
           - Open the Server Manager.